-Scientific evidence has shown that certain metal alloys containing copper have antimicrobial and antiviral properties.1,3,4,5 Studies have also demonstrated that certain coatings containing these alloys applied to the surface of products can provide antimicrobial protection of the surface.2
+Scientific evidence has shown that certain copper metal alloys have antimicrobial properties.1,3,4,5 Studies have also demonstrated that certain coatings containing these alloys applied to the surface of products can provide antimicrobial protection of the surface.2

 How are metals like copper antimicrobial?

-Vapor Technologies (VaporTech) manufactures a range of PVD systems designed to deposit copper and other PVD coatings engineered to meet your product’s requirements for durability, function, and appearance.
-Coating cost is often less than $20 USD for an entire chamber load of parts, and the system can be operated by your current manufacturing staff.
+Vapor Technologies (VaporTech®) manufactures PVD systems designed to deposit copper and other PVD coatings engineered to meet your product’s durability, function, and appearance requirements.
+The coating cost is often less than $20 for an entire chamber load of parts, and your current manufacturing staff can operate the system.
 Contact us for more information on how to add value to your products with a new VaporTech® PVD system.

 Let's talk about copper PVD coating!

 Please fill out this form and we'll get back to you promptly!

 Authors note: VaporTech manufactures coating equipment and develops optimized coatings that meet our customers’ aesthetic and functional requirements.
 Products coated with VaporTech systems must be marketed and sold in conformance with local regulations.

 1 Borkow, Copper, An Ancient Remedy Returning to Fight Microbial, Fungal, and Viral Infections.
 Current Chemical Biology, 2009, DOI: 10.2174/187231309789054887.

 2 Osés, J.; Fuentes, G.G.; Palacio, J.F.; Esparza, J.; García, J.A.; Rodríguez, R. Antibacterial Functionalization of PVD Coatings on Ceramics.
 Coatings, 2018, 8, 197.